johnhewi/ezinnit/README.md

 ### what ezinnit does
 * checks for ezinnit.config, if it doesn't exist, it prompts you for the values and creates an ezinnit.config file
 * uses [toptotal](https://www.toptal.com/developers/gitignore) to create a .gitignore file in your project directory
-* installs gunicorn in local environment
-* runs template script for your platform if you've selected one
+* runs template script for your platform if you've selected one (django, flask and fastApi are included)
 * creates a gitlab pipeline for automated deployment (.gitlab-ci.yml) in your project directory
 * creates a requirements.txt file in your project directory
 * initializes git repository, sets initial branch to main, sets remote to new gitlab repository, commits and pushes to gitlab